 Killing the boy would be so easy like this.
-And he was just a boy in the end—eighteen and more dead than would be a simple matter for Orochimaru to crush the delicate canister concealing half of Sasori's life essence.
+And he was just a boy in the end—eighteen and more dead than alive.
+It would be a simple matter for Orochimaru to crush the delicate canister concealing half of Sasori's life essence.
 Funny, how Orochimaru held the elixir of infinite life in his hands and one swift, crushing motion would destroy all hope of it for good.
 This, too, was a kind of power, and Orochimaru had never been one to relinquish power.

 Sasori had wanted to extract his entire life force, but Orochimaru advised against it.
 It was always prudent to have a backup plan in case the weather turned sour.